helidon-io/helidon/examples/webserver/streaming/README.md

 # Streaming Example

-This application uses NIO and data buffers to show the implementation of a simple streaming service.
- Files can be uploaded and downloaded in a streaming fashion using `Subscriber<DataChunk>` and `Producer<DataChunk>`.
-As a result, service runs in constant space instead of proportional to the size of the file being uploaded or downloaded.
+This application is an example of a very simple streaming service.
+It leverages the fact that Helidon uses virtual threads to perform simple input/output stream blocking operations in the endpoint handlers.
+As a result, this service runs in constant space instead of proportional to the size of the file being uploaded or downloaded.

+There are two endpoints:

+- `upload` : uploads a file to the service
+- `download` : downloads the previously uploaded file

 ## Build and run